 Continue reading “Brittle Star”

-The Sea Urchin is a spiny marine (saltwater) echinoderm.
+The Common Sea Urchin (Echinus esculentus) is a spiny marine (saltwater) echinoderm in the Echinidae family.
 It is an animal that lives on the bottom of the ocean.
-It is related to starfish (sea stars).
+It is related to the Starfish (Sea Star).
 It is also called a Sea Hedgehog.

 It does not have eyes.
 It is sensitive to touch, light, and chemicals, due to the numerous sensitive cells in its spines, tube feet, and around its mouth.